peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* The return value is not documented yet.
+* The remainder that would result when this arbitrary-precision integer is divided by a 64-bit signed integer.

 ### compareTo
     public int compareTo​(long longValue)